Spring Vegetables at Morningsun Herb Farm 2018

 Raven: 48 days.
 Spineless plants with an excellent disease resistance package.
 Fruits are shiny dark green.
 Plants are open and easy to harvest and have resistance to zucchini yellow mosaic virus and cucumber mosaic virus.

 Sunburst: 52 days.
-Good yielder of yellow patty pan, pick small for best flavor.
+Good yielder of yellow patty pan with a dark green blossom end, pick small for best flavor.

 Lemon: 65 days.
 Small, rounded pale yellow cucumbers.
 Pick when 1 ½ – 2 inches big.
 Specialty market salad item.